-The consolidated financial statements of the Company include the accounts of the Company and its wholly-owned subsidiary N.P.R.
-(US) Inc., a Nevada corporation.
+These consolidated financial statements of the Company include the accounts of the Company and its wholly-owned subsidiary, N.P.R.
+(US) Inc., a Nevada corporation, the principal activity of which is exploration in the United States.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-All inter-company transactions and balances have been eliminated upon consolidation.
+All intercompany transactions and balances have been eliminated upon consolidation.